 Previous analyses of Milagrito data [19] involved studies of point-source gamma-ray emission.
 The study described here involves extensive air showers produced by the isotropic flux of charged cosmic rays.
-Simulations indicate that the angular resolution is slightly worse for cosmic-ray events than for gamma-ray events, and improves rapidly as the number of PMTs participating in the fit increases [13].
+Simulations indicate that the angular resolution is slightly worse for cosmic-ray events than for gamma-ray events, and improves rapidly as the number of PMTs participating in the fit increases.[13]

 The simulations also indicate that Milagrito had a systematic pointing error due to Cherenkov light traveling nearly horizontally in the water.
-Because the Cherenkov angle in water is 41°, relativistic charged particles with zenith angles >45° can produce Cherenkov light traveling nearly horizontally in the water that can traverse large distances before striking a PMT.
+Because the Cherenkov angle in water is 41° , relativistic charged particles with zenith angles >45° can produce Cherenkov light traveling nearly horizontally in the water, which can traverse large distances before striking a PMT.
 This will result in PMT pulses that are late relative to the shower front.
 This "late light" will tend to systematically cause the shower plane to be reconstructed with a zenith angle that is larger than the true zenith angle.
 This systematic error is more pronounced for showers with large zenith angles, although it is present even for relatively small zenith-angle showers due to the multiple scattering of shower particles.
 The systematic error also increases as the number of PMTs hit in an event decreases.
-Because the electronics registered the time of arrival of the first photoelectron in each PMT, the systematic error can be reduced by excluding PMTs registering fewer than 2 photoelectrons from the event fit.
+Because the electronics registered the time of arrival of the first photoelectron in each PMT, the systematic error can be diminished by excluding PMTs with less than 2 photoelectrons from the event fit.

-The parameters $\zeta_x$ and $\zeta_y$ were used in the study of the systematic pointing error to avoid the artificial singularity in spherical coordinates at $\theta = 0^{\circ}$ . $\zeta_x$ and $\zeta_y$ are defined in terms of the local zenith angle $(\theta)$ and azimuthal angle $(\phi)$ via:
+The parameters ζ_x and ζ_y were used in the study of the systematic pointing error to avoid the artificial singularity in spherical coordinates at $\theta = 0^\circ$. ζ_x and ζ_y are defined in terms of the zenith angle (θ) and azimuthal angle (φ) via:

-$$\sin(\zeta_x) = \sin\theta \cos\phi;$$

-$\sin(\zeta_y) = \sin\theta \sin\phi.$ (1)
+$$\sin(\zeta_x) = \sin\theta \cos\phi$$ , and $\sin(\zeta_y) = \sin\theta \sin\phi$.
+(1)